Military history of African Americans: Black Americans in the Navy

-On April 14, 1943, Joseph C. Jenkins became the first African-American commissioned officer in the United States Coast Guard.
-He was joined first by Clarence Samuels on August 31, 1943, and then by Harvey C. Russell Jr. in February 1944.
+The Coast Guard offered opportunities to actually serve on boats, and on April 14, 1943, Joseph C. Jenkins became the first African-American commissioned officer in the United States Coast Guard.
+He was soon joined by Clarence Samuels on August 31, 1943, and then Harvey C. Russell Jr. in February 1944.

-In March 1944, the Golden Thirteen became the Navy's first African-American commissioned officers.
-Samuel L. Gravely, Jr. became a commissioned officer the same year; he would later be the first African American to command a US warship, and the first to be an admiral.
+In March 1944, Paul Richmond, a member of the Naval Reserve and a recent Annapolis graduate, under Commander Armstrong, set up a Naval officer training school in the Great Lakes Naval Training Center for black men to become commissioned Naval officers in a mere two and a half months, paralleling the "90-day-wonders" for Army officers.
+His first 13 graduates had been through basic training and gone to college, but some of them had never been on a boat.
+Known as the Golden Thirteen, they became the Navy's first African-American commissioned officers.
+Samuel L. Gravely, Jr. became a commissioned officer the same year; he would later be the first African American to command a US warship, and the first to become an admiral.